 The benefits of teeth straightening

-You might think that teeth straightening is all about esthetics, but there are actually some valid medical reasons for getting a straighter smile.
+You might think that teeth straightening is all about esthetics, but there are actually some valid medical reasons for getting straight teeth.

 Crooked teeth can cause various problems, depending on the severity of the misalignment: